A Twitch Chat Etiquette Guide for New Viewers

 parasocial interaction.
 However,

-that streamers are human beings with their own personal lives, and often separate their personal lives
+Understand that streamers are human beings with their own personal lives, and often separate their

-from their public online persona/existence.
-What you see on streams and social media is curated, and
+personal lives from their public online persona/existence.
+What you see on streams and social media

 -